SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

 Once the cell-based network is complete, it provides the following data to downstream systems (river carving, decoration):

 **Per-Cell Data:**
-- `RiverCellKey` - coordinates and pass number
+- `RiverCellKey` - coordinates (cellX, cellZ)
 - `density` - averaged terrain density
 - `classification` - LAND, OCEAN, or COASTAL
 - `primaryOutput` - direction water exits (N/S/E/W or NONE)
-- `secondaryOutputs` - additional exit directions for tributaries
+- `secondaryOutputs` - additional exit directions for new river sources
 - `distanceToOcean` - cell count to nearest terminus (0 for OCEAN, COASTAL, and basins)
 - `upstreamCount` - feeders within limited depth
 - `isBasin` - true if this cell is a basin terminus (endorheic, no outlet)